 Of the 725 subjects with available measurements, 365 are female and 360 are male.
 Table 1a, 1b presents descriptive statistics within these groups.
 From table 1a, we see almost no difference in age across gender groups.
 From table 1b: Female subjects in the sample tend to have higher LDL than male: mean serum LDL was 131 mg/dL for females compared to a mean serum LDL of 121 mg/dL in male subjects.
 The two age groups had almost the same number of subjects, and approximately similar number of subjects of each gender.
 Female subjects in the sample tend to have higher LDL when older in contrast with male whom tend to have lower mean serum LDL when older.
 Thus we predict that sex is a potential effect modifier for the association between serum LDL and age.

+Total: 5

 Provide a description of the statistical methods for the model you fit to address the question of an association between LDL and age.

 The robust linear regression model is used to address the question of an association between LDL and age.
 Least square estimation is used to estimate parameters and Huber-White sandwich method is used to adjust for the possibility of unequal variances.
 Mean serum LDL levels were compared across groups defined by age as a continuous variable using a linear regression model that allows for the possibility of unequal variances across groups.
 95% confidence intervals were based on robust the standard errors.

+Total: 3

 Is this a saturated model?
 Explain your answer.

 This is not a saturated model, because: The predictor variable used in the analysis is age, which is continuous not binary, there are more than two values.
 The regression model has two parameters .
 Thus the number of groups > number of parameters = 2.

+Total: 3

 Based on your regression model, what is the estimated mean LDL level among a population of 70 year old subjects?